Esonhugh/Attack_Code/Attack_Code.md

 Something newer is Drone CI.
 A CICD featuring containers, in addition to scripts and the like, is often accompanied by a lot of Kubernetes and docker combined utilization.
 This part will continue in the next section.

+## Multi Environment Failure

+Most important part of cluster service, cloud service is service discovery and service bundle.
+For example, Normal web application + mysql + redis.

+The bundle in Cloud Native could be used as a single micro-service that serves to customers with some single function or program.

+In developer's eyes, Service discovery and service registering in Cluster or other cloud environment make the service bundled as one unit more easily.

+But cloud make hacker to exploit more easily.
+If we can know how the function works, what dependencies it used and where is it.
+Enumerate other service, discover service nearby by abusing cloud creds and platform apis is as connivance as developer itself.

+Also service union or combination makes exploitable possibility higher.
+Some service itself could be safe.
+But some apis logic between services are conflict or vulnerable.

+> example:
+>
+> 1. using CVE-2018-1002105. exploit trust between API service and Kubelet apis.
+Only API service or kubelet is not vulnerable at all.
+But both of them is vulnerable.
+> 2. Some weave scope is safe and limited external access.
+But when some service has Pod PortForwarding privs (may be for debug).
+It makes everything worse.
 ## Online Testing

 Testing is also an important part of the development process.
+Debugging on cloud service is more difficult.
+Some developers focus more on Testing.

 And in order to be more similar to the real environment, there are usually publicly accessible online testing websites.
 There are usually words like test in the domain name.
 I want to divide this part into two sections: `Code Audit Testing` and `Online Testing Clusters`.
 Mainly the second part Online Testing (Clusters)
 ### Code Audit

 I haven't really encountered this kind of service.
 I've only seen Sonatype installed in the system once, and running as an automated testing service in the CICD, seeming to do static code checking and testing.
 (No in-depth research here, leaving a pit first.)

 Looking at the introduction and demo, it says it can ensure a certain code security and quality.
 Some vendors use this to ensure code reliability.

 Of course this thing can also execute commands (code). https://help.sonatype.com/repomanager3/integrations/rest-and-integration-api/script-api Even the official docs can see Unsafe at the beginning.

 > But basically there are few code static detection.
 At most a scan and a code formatting lint or something

+> Something interesting is the documents are hacker read-only, lots of developers ignore the official documents and turn to Stackoverflow. (lol)

 ### Online Testing (Clusters)